Questions and Answers: Bachelor of Science in Public Health

 - Degrees earned at unaccredited schools may not be accepted for admission to master's and doctoral programs in public health or other academic disciplines.

-- Some employers require job applicants to have a degree from an accredited school or program, and this is a growing trend in fields such as healthcare.
+- Some employers require job applicants to have a degree from an accredited school or program, and this is often the case in fields such as healthcare.

 UTA is proud to be regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).